 The notions are very high in the methodological approach.

-Even though this representation is powerfull, it is unknown to the general public
+Even though this representation is powerful, it is unknown to the general public

 Conclusion

-To better understand the needs of an ISS, this methodology can help us to see if an event are responding to its needs.
+To better understand the needs of an ISS, this methodology can help us to see if an event is responding to its needs.

-These is a common criteria approach, these criteria have none really main methodology or program to applied them.
+These is a common criterion approach; these criteria have none really main methodology or program to applied them.

-In that goal, a methodology like bugyo could be usefull to check the advanced of these methodology in their enterprise.
-Many security events could be marked to follow the proper application of these stuff, furthermore a sharing plateform could be usefull to see how properly manage it.
+In that goal, a methodology like bugyo could be useful to check the advanced of these methodology in their enterprise.
+Many security events could be marked to follow the proper application of these stuff, furthermore a sharing platform could be useful to see how properly manage it.

 The more the number of companies using it and sharing their ways of proceeding will increase, the more it will be applied properly and understandable.

-Source : Mr Djamel KHADRAOUI

-ERCOT Faceted Classifaction
+ERCOT Faceted Classification